How can I address the State Board of Education?

 How does public comment work?

-Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door.
-The board chairwoman will read the names on the sign-up sheet in the order individuals sign up.
+Public comment sign-up sheets for both the morning and afternoon sessions are located outside the state board room door on meeting dates.
+At the designated time, the board chairwoman will read the names on the sign-up sheet in the order in which individuals have signed up.

 To provide all members of the public with an equal opportunity to speak to the board, each individual is limited to three minutes for their remarks, unless otherwise noted.